Price-Earnings Ratio (P/E Ratio)

-It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path of growth.
-This is not necessarily true, a company can have a negative P/E ratio and still be doing very well.
-There can be various reasons for the P/E ratio to be negative, some of them as follows:
+It is commonly believed that a negative P/E ratio is automatically a red flag that a company is in financial trouble or may not be on the path to growth.
+This is not necessarily true; a company can have a negative P/E ratio and still be doing very well.
+There can be various reasons for the P/E ratio to be negative; some of them are as follows:

-- A company can have negative P/E ratios because of change in its accounting policy
+- A company can have negative P/E ratios because of a change in its accounting policy

 How To Determine If the Negative P/E Ratio is a Red Flag?

 There are many methods to determine if a negative P/E ratio of a particular company is a negative sign.
 Some of the methods are as follows:

 - COMPARE THE HISTORICAL PRICE-EARNINGS RATIO OF THE COMPANY

 Say a company was established in 1990, and from 1990 to 2015, the company has consistently reported a P/E ratio between 8 and 10; now, from 2015 to 2018, the company has been reporting a negative P/E ratio.
 Does that mean the company is having a downfall?
 To answer this question, we need to look closer; we need to determine the reason for this negative P/E ratio.
 We may find that this may be due to structural management changes within the company, or it is an aggressive marketing strategy.
 In India, Flipkart is a classic example of a high-valued company with a consistently negative P/E Ratio.
 This is because Flipkart is pouring cash to grow its market share.

 - COMPARE THE PRICE-EARNINGS RATIO OF THE COMPANY WITH OTHER COMPANIES IN THE SAME SECTOR